Table of Contents

 Serverless computing offers numerous advantages that make it an attractive option for building modern applications.
 Here are some of the key benefits:

-• Rapid development and deployment: Serverless functions can be developed and deployed quickly, accelerating time-to-market.
+- Rapid development and deployment: You can develop and deploy serverless functions quickly.
+Thus, you can also accelerate time-to-market.
 This is especially beneficial for iterative development and experimentation.

-• Event-driven architecture: Serverless computing is naturally suited for event-driven architectures, enabling applications to respond to events in real-time and trigger actions based on specific conditions, which contributes to cloud cost optimization and performance management.
+- Event-driven architecture: Serverless computing is naturally suited for event-driven architectures.
+Thus, applications can respond to events in real-time.
+And, they can also trigger actions based on specific conditions.
+Then, this contributes to cloud cost optimization and performance management.

 Automatic Scaling: The Power of Serverless